rishabdesai/mslearn-use-git-from-vs-code/test.md

 # this is a sample file to check functionality of git using MS code

--this line is added in github.com site
+- this line is added in github.com site

+- this line is added in vs code IDE